JCalebBR/JCaleb-s-Energy-Shields/README.md

 		- Have unit spawn, get facewear or item via loadout change/arsenal;
 		- Change to a different facewear or item, ACE Self Interact, change back to initial item;
 		- Set EDEN module cooldowns to 1 second, once you are ready to start your mission for real, go into ZEUS and place a new module with desired settings;

+## Future plans:
+- Human sized shields;
+  - Soon TM
+- Static shields for location defense;
+  - 80% done
+- Portable shields which a unit can place down, similar to an ACE Deployable (Launcher slot);
+  - 95% done :)
+- Health values, where hits that don't penetrate still damage the health of the shield itself, which could cause it to "overload" and deactivate prematurely.

 ## Credits